-Divorce is a seismic change for all involved.
-There are new apartments.
-There are new systems.
+Divorce is a major change for all involved.
 There are new schedules.
-There’s a lot of paperwork.
-There’s a lot of stress.
-It’s a lot for parents and it’s a lot for kids, especially toddler-age children who thrive on routine.
-If you arrive, unexpectedly, at the crossroads of divorce when your kid is a toddler there are a lot of considerations to ensure the process goes as smoothly as possible.
-Divorce is a change that’s likely to cause the most anxiety in children.
+There are new locations.
+There are new dynamics.
+And there is a lot of stress.
+It’s a lot for parents to handle and it’s and it’s a lot for kids — especially toddler-age children who thrive on routine — to handle as well.
+If you and your spouse decide to get a divorce and your child is toddler-aged, there are a lot of considerations to be made to ensure the process goes as smoothly as possible.
+The effects of divorce on children, of course, need to be understood and mitigated.
 So, what do divorced parents of toddlers need to know?
 Here’s what the research says.

 READ MORE: The Fatherly Guide to Divorce and Kids

 If there can be such a thing as “good news” connected to divorce and young children, this is where it lives.
 Research has shown that by the time they are adults, most people who experienced divorce as young children are no more likely to have relationship issues than those who grew up in typical non-divorced families.

 One of the biggest sources of data comes from a study from the University of Illinois at Urbana-Champaign.
 Researchers there surveyed more than 7,000 individuals regarding how they are attached to their parents, wether or not their parents were divorced, and the state of respondents’ romantic relationships.
 Of the respondents, a third had divorced parents.
 Very few reported relationship problems with partners.